Why waste money installing PV solar panels?

 As my quarrelling friends have yet to receive their first reward cheque through the letterbox, however, I suspect this verb swashbuckling will end once the cheques start landing on their welcome mat.

 Solar panelling is not just a matter of money

 Setting aside the unintended consequence of pride, there are other reasons to adopt solar panel technology other than ‘getting one over the Jones’s next door because, for those who have already adopted, the benefits can be described multiple.

-Independence from the current traditional high-cost big six energy sounds utopian and it is, but imagine if you could reduce your dependence these middlemen companies (as I call them) and that dependence from the vulnerable global markets too.
+Independence from the current traditional high-cost big six energy sounds utopian and it is, but imagine if you could reduce your dependence these middlemen companies (as I call them) and that dependence on the vulnerable global markets too.

 Every time your gas and electricity bill rises by another 8-10% then your energy company always says, “don’t blame us, blame the ‘global energy markets’.
 This dependence will cost you dearly between now and the year 2033.

 Cushioning your home from these volatile external influences and harvesting the energy that bombards your roof every day of the year, will undoubtedly be a brilliant move indeed.

 Speaking of moving, which was also brought up in the previously mentioned dispute, I say this to anyone who may not be staying put long-term at their current postcode.
 If you, and this is the critical factor, ‘own your solar panels’, then this will make your property stand out from the housing market crowd.

 It’s proven that selling property with solar technology can demand a higher price and you are more likely to get your asking price and sell your property much sooner than a comparable property without this technology.